 Fall term for undergraduate students, six hours

 Spring term for undergraduate students, six hours

-Summer term B for undergraduate students, three hours

-Summer term C for undergraduate students, three hours
+Summer term for undergraduate students, three hours

-Summer term A and any other summer term for undergraduate students, six hours

 Undergraduate special circumstances: An undergraduate student in the final term could be enrolled for fewer than the minimum required hours with certification of final-term status and approval by the academic dean

 Graduate Students are exempt from FICA taxes for any given period if they are enrolled in courses at least half-time and working less than 30 hours per week for the pay period in question.
 Half-time enrollment status is determined on a per-pay period basis.
 In order to meet the FICA exemption eligibility, graduate students must meet half-time enrollment status in each pay period.